Downtown Memphis in Shelby County, Tennessee — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • War, World II.
 In addition, it is included in the Tennessee, Memphis, Center City Commission series list.

 Location.
 35° 8.569′ N, 90° 3.111′ W. Marker is in Memphis, Tennessee, in Shelby County.
 It is in Downtown Memphis.
-Marker can be reached from Union Avenue (U.S. 70) just west of Charlie Vergos' Rendezvous Alley, on the right when traveling west.
+It can be reached from Union Avenue (U.S. 70) just west of Charlie Vergos' Rendezvous Alley, on the right when traveling west.
 Marker is on sidewalk near the hotel entrance.
 Touch for map.
 Marker is at or near this postal address: 149 Union Avenue, Memphis TN 38103, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Peabody Lobby (a few steps from this marker); The Fire of 1872 (within shouting distance of this marker); Peabody Revitalization (within shouting distance of this marker); First Black Radio Station (about 400 feet away, measured in a direct line); WDIA (about 400 feet away); The Hole in the Wall (about 400 feet away); Greek Influence (about 400 feet away); Union Avenue (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Peabody Lobby (a few steps from this marker); The Fire of 1872 (within shouting distance of this marker); Peabody Revitalization (within shouting distance of this marker); First Black Radio Station (about 400 feet away, measured in a direct line); WDIA (about 400 feet away); The Hole in the Wall (about 400 feet away); Greek Influence (about 400 feet away); Union Avenue (about 500 feet away).
 Touch for a list and map of all markers in Memphis.

 Also see . . .